-High fat and low carbohydrate diet might result in improvement of HDL-cholesterol (high density lipoprotein cholesterol) or good cholesterol and triglycerides.
+High fat and low carbohydrate diet might result in improvement of HDL-cholesterol (high-density lipoprotein cholesterol) or good cholesterol and triglycerides.
 However, this effect has been attributed to weight loss rather than the diet itself.
 The effect of this diet on LDL-cholesterol (low-density lipoprotein) or bad cholesterol is more controversial.

-Common adverse effects of this diet include: constipation, fatigue, nausea, bad breath and taste, insomnia, headache and dizziness.
+Common adverse effects of this diet include constipation, fatigue, nausea, bad breath and taste, insomnia, headache, and dizziness.

 High blood uric acid level

 The ketogenic diet and a diet high in meat and low in vegetables and fruit could cause bone loss (osteopenia and osteoporosis).
-Researchers suggest that the acidification of the body results in activation of osteoclasts (cells that break down the bones).
+Researchers suggest that the acidification of the body results in the activation of osteoclasts (cells that break down the bones).

-The increased interest in the ketogenic diet has followed the recent wave of demonizing carbohydrates as the main cause of obesity and weight related issues in our society.
+The increased interest in the ketogenic diet has followed the recent wave of demonizing carbohydrates as the main cause of obesity and weight-related issues in our society.